Alimony Attorney in Minneapolis

 Minnesota courts recognize that what’s appropriate for alimony now might not be appropriate if your circumstances change significantly.
 Changes in income and even changes in your cost of living can be grounds for modifying an alimony order.

 There are ways to waive your rights to maintenance, however, or limit both parties’ ability to make modifications at a later date.
 These waivers are known as Karon waivers.
-Of course, our St. Paul family law practice recommends consulting with an attorney before signing anything waiving or limiting your rights.
+Of course, our Minneapolis family law practice recommends consulting with an attorney before signing anything waiving or limiting your rights.

 R. Leigh Frost Law

 Consulting with a family law attorney will ensure that you know your rights before agreeing to or signing anything.
-For representation you can trust, please contact us today at R. Leigh Frost Law.
+For representation you can trust, please contact us today by using our online form, calling 612-286-8537, or by visiting our office at 225 South 6th St Suite #1775, Minneapolis, MN 55402.